Medology/.github/.github/ISSUE_TEMPLATE/Standard-Investigation-Issue-Template.md

 - [ ] A solution has been discovered but it was deemed not worth it, and reasoning is documented on this issue

 ## Subject Matter Experts
-< list of subject domain experts for this domain.
-If the subject expert from the end-user perspective is not the author, an end-user expert should be listed here.
+< list of subject matter experts for this domain.
+If the SME from the end-user perspective is not the author, an end-user expert should be listed here.
 The Design, Dev, and QA teams should add experts here as appropriate. >

 ## Progress
 ### Fully Created Issues - completed by author